karlicoss/cloudmacs/README.md

 Selfhost your Emacs with your favorite configuration.

 # Motivation
-Since I've became hooked on emacs (all-in TODO with org-mode, evil-mode and helm), I've been looking for ways to use it TODO.
+Since I've became hooked on emacs, I've been looking for ways to have same experience in my browser.

-TODO My usecase is non-personal computers where it's undesirable to install emacs and dropbox/syncthing to sync your personal data.
+Sometimes you have to use non-personal computers where it's not possible/undesirable to install desktop Emacs and Dropbox/Syncthing to access your personal data.
-So I've been looking for some cloud solution (I've got a VPS).
+So I've been looking for some cloud solution since I've got a VPS.

+The closest tool to what I wanted was [Filestash](https://github.com/mickael-kerjean/filestash): it suports vim/emacs bindings and some [org-mode goodines](https://www.filestash.app/2018/05/31/release-note-v0.1).
+However, it wasn't anywhere as convenient as emacs.

-Dropbox is not capable of previewing arbitrary text files (let alone), and obviously you won't get anything close to your usual emacs workflow.
+Dropbox is not capable of previewing arbitrary text files let alone edit; and even if it could you obviously wouldn't get anything close to your usual emacs workflow.

-Filestash TODO support vim/emacs keybindings TODO, but still rest of navigation is TODO

-And you could imagine that while elisp/vim style editing is fairly application agnostic (TODO point to surfingkeys?), it's a thankless job to rewrire/port all the amazing emacs packages and features
-I'm used to: nerdtree, helm, refile, swoop, agenda, org-drill etc.
+And you could imagine that while elisp/vim style editing is fairly application [agnostic](https://github.com/brookhong/Surfingkeys#vim-editor-and-emacs-editor), it's a thankless job to rewrire/port all the amazing emacs packages and features I'm used to like neotree, helm, refile, swoop, agenda, projectile, org-drill etc.

 So I figured the only thing that would keep me happy is to run emacs itself over the web!
 Thankfully, due to its TUI interface that works surprisingly well.